arkency/posts/posts/2014-03-28-unicorn-successful-deploy-verification-procedure.md

 So what you need is a small verification procedure that everything worked as exptected.
 This article will demonstrate simple solution for achieving it when you are using `capistrano` for deploying the app.
+However you can use very similar procedure if you deploy your app with other tools.

 <!-- more -->

-Here is what we assume
+Here is what we assume that you already have

 ## deploy.rb

+Nothing fancy here.
+As the documentation states:

+`USR2` signal for master process - _reexecute the running binary.
+A separate `QUIT` should be sent to the original process once the child is verified to be up and running._

 ```
 #!ruby